 Food Establishment Inspections

-The food safety inspection system follows best practices in food safety and falls in line with national standards, creating more uniformity in inspections.
-The system moves away from the older, traditional 100 point scoring system and toward a risk based inspection approach, using risk factors, critical violations, worker knowledge, and repeat violations to determine the potential risk for causing food-borne illness.
-Review inspections of food service establishments in Peoria County.
+The new food safety inspection system enacted on July 1, 2018, follows best practices in food safety and falls in line with national standards, creating more uniformity in inspections.
+The system moves away from the older, traditional 100-point scoring system and toward a risk-based inspection approach.
+This puts an emphasis on Foodborne Illness Risk Factors - the violations which are more likely to lead to consumers getting sick.
+The CDC has identified 5 major risk factors which contribute to foodborne illness.
+They are:

 Food Establishment Inspection Look-Up Available